Things That Come In 3

 1. Science and Nature:

-- Stages of Cellular Respiration: This critical biological process involves three main stages: glycolysis, the Krebs cycle, and the electron transport chain.
-Each stage plays a crucial role in energy production within living cells.
+• Stages of Cellular Respiration: This critical biological process involves three main stages: glycolysis, the Krebs cycle, and the electron transport chain.
+Each stage is key here in energy production within living cells.

 2. Mythology, Religion, and Culture: